EnemyofSauron5/accountability-frontend/scripts/ CONSOLIDATION_LOG.md

 **Rationale:** These are acronyms or alternate names for agencies already consolidated.
 FBI was already mapped but "Federal Bureau of Investigation" existed as a separate tag.
 Homeland Security Department is a variant of Department of Homeland Security.

 ### Political Figures - Individual Actors
-**Consolidated:** James Comey, Lisa Cook, Lisa Monaco → `Federal Agencies`

-**Consolidated:** John Bolton, Kash Patel, Lindsey Halligan, Marco Rubio, Ilhan Omar → `Trump Administration`
+**Retired:** Hunter Biden, James Biden, Ilhan Omar, James Comey, John Bolton, Kash Patel, Lindsey Halligan, Lisa Cook, Lisa Monaco, Marco Rubio → `null`

-**Retired:** Hunter Biden, James Biden → `null`

-**Rationale:** All appear in single entries.
-None represent independent narrative arcs.
-Hunter and James Biden mentions are tangential to core archive focus and retired entirely.
-Other individuals fold into their institutional affiliations.
+**Rationale:** All appear in single entries and don't represent recurring narrative arcs worth tracking through tags.
+The archive's strength is documenting patterns, not cataloging one-off mentions of political figures.
+Specific context is preserved in entry summaries and remains searchable.
+This includes:
+- Democrat corruption cases (Hunter Biden, James Biden) - not core to archive focus
+- Trump retaliation targets (James Comey, John Bolton, Ilhan Omar) - single mentions
+- Various administration officials and political figures (Kash Patel, Marco Rubio, Lisa Cook, Lisa Monaco, Lindsey Halligan) - insufficient entries to establish patterns

+If any of these individuals become subjects of recurring entries (5+), tags can be reinstated.

 ### Business Entities
 **Consolidated:** ByteDance, Oracle → `Tech Platforms`